g-r-a-n-t/serial-vision/README.md

 These are just a handful of the results.
 There are as many images generated for classification as there are characters detected in the image.
 This sample starts at the closing parenthesis before "Serial" and ends at the mistakenly detected character on the far right.

-We will now run these images through our CoreMl Model, a pre-trained model which we found online that categorizes capital letters and digits.
-The result on each character from left to right descending are below.
+We will now run these images through our CoreMl Model, a pre-trained alphanumeric classification model that we acquired online.
+The results on each image classification from left to right in descending order are below.

 ```
 ["V": 0.04213860630989075, "U": 0.0704030692577362, "M": 0.056483909487724304, "W": 0.6995975971221924]